 This year I have decided to come up with a few recipes with Mangoes and already have written about Aam Kasundi, Mango, and Date Lassi.
 I hopefully will be coming up with a few more recipes with Mangoes.
 This particular blog post is not about a recipe (though the recipe is here) instead it is more about the experience.
 The experience of growing up in a 175 years old Bengali Middle-class Hindu household in Kolkata.
 The experience of being married to a member of a Bengali Muslim family from Suburb who are middle-class again.
 Most importantly, the experience of savoring Aam Kola Doi Chire Makha at both the houses I call home and the house which is my abode now.

 Aam Kola Doi Chire Makha is a famous Bengali One-pot meal.
 A Big fat bowl consists of Ripe Mango aka Aam, Banana aka Kola, Chire aka Beaten Rice and Doi aka Misti Doi aka sweet Curd is nothing but bliss.
 By the way, "Makha" stands for "mashed" in Bengali and this particular process calls for your right hand but not a spoon to make the divine mash of Mango, Banana, Misti Doi and Beaten Rice that we call Aam Kola Doi Chire Makha.
 This combo is known as "Phalar" as well.
 Phalar aka Falahar is the Swattyik form of food.
 Though in Bengal Phalar stands for something prepared with fruits and eaten while Fasting.
 Yes, We do eat while fasting 😛 .

-At my Parents!
 Joi Mongolbarer Aam Kola Doi Chire Makha at my parent's place!